openemr/openemr/CONTRIBUTING.md

     FLEX_REPOSITORY_BRANCH: master
     ```
 4. Run `docker-compose up` from your command line
-    - You'll get some errors from rsync and chown.
-You can ignore those.
     - When the build is done, you'll see the following message:
     ```
     openemr_1  | Love OpenEMR?
 You can now support the project via the open collective: